 Guidelines for Proposals of New Programs

-The Graduate Council will establish guidelines for program proposals and these guidelines will be available on the Provost’s and Registrar’s websites.
+The UGCC will establish guidelines for program proposals and these guidelines will be available on the Provost’s and Registrar’s websites.

 Amendments to the Bylaws

-Amendments to the Graduate Council Bylaws will be circulated at least ten (10) business days before the meeting of the Graduate Affairs Committee and the Graduate Council for comment.
+Amendments to the Graduate Council Bylaws will be circulated at least ten (10) business days before the meeting of the Graduate Affairs Committee for comment.
 Amendments to the bylaws are subsequently sent to the Faculty Senate for review and approval.

 Repository of Graduate Council Records

-The Graduate Council will maintain a repository of agendas, proposals, and resulting minutes, including a record of votes and other important archival information on the Graduate Council’s activity.
-This repository will provide a permanent record of the business of the Graduate Council, and it will be maintained by the Office of the Provost.
+The UGCC will maintain a repository of agendas, proposals, and resulting minutes, including a record of votes and other important archival information.
+This repository will provide a permanent record of the business of the UGCC, and it will be maintained by the Office of the Provost.

 III.
 Approval of New and Revised Graduate Programs